capactio/website/docs/content-development/guide.md

 ## Populate the manifests into OCH

 After we have the manifests ready, we can start our local Capact environment.
-In the root of the cloned `go-voltron` repository run:
+In the root of the cloned `capact` repository run:
 ```
 ENABLE_POPULATOR=false make dev-cluster
 ```